SidecarTridge Multi-device File & Download Manager

 🔄 Power Cycling

-After a power cycle, the app automatically returns to the QR code screen, ready for the next session.
+After power cycling, the app restarts at the QR code screen ready for another session.

 ⚙️ Advanced Features